scot-taylor-ibm/compare-comply/getting-started.md

 ### Parties
 {: #parties}

 The `parties` array lists available information about parties that are affected by the input document, including the party's name, role, importance, address or addresses, and contacts.
+The array also lists all mentions of the party in the input document.
 For more information, see [Parties](/docs/services/compare-comply?topic=compare-comply-contract_parsing#contract_parties) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).

 ```json
 {